-Next, add the eggs, water, and vanilla and mix it all together.
+Next, add the eggs, water, and vanilla extract and mix it all together.

 In a separate bowl, add the all-purpose flour, baking soda, and salt.
 Mix it together.

-Add the flour to the chocolate mixture and blend it together.
+Add the dry ingredients to the wet ingredients and blend it together.
 I really didn’t need the mixer for this, and used the whisk.

 The brownies are done when a cake tester comes out clean.

 You can also do the cake tester or toothpick test.
 If the tester or toothpick comes out clean, the brownies are done.

 The brownies are more cakey, so you won’t get the crackly top like typical brownies.

 Once you take the brownies out of the oven, let them cool.

 Add the unsweetened chocolate to a bowl with butter and microwave in 30-second increments.